ZeusLN/zeus-docs/docs/for-users/using-zeus/channels.md

 - The peer node alias and its nodeID
 - Channel balance (local and remote)
 - Channel Status (active, if it is online, disabled, if it is offline)
 - Channel type: Private (unannounced) or Public (announced on the public graph).
-Usually mobile LN nodes use private channels by default, but you can also open private channels from your desktop node, using Zeus, depending of your use.
+Usually mobile LN nodes use private channels by default, but you can also open private channels from your desktop node, using ZEUS, depending of your use.
 - Total usage of the channel (send / receive)
 - Capacity of the channel in sats
 - Commit fees, that can vary in time.
 Read more here: [commit fee Q1](https://old.reddit.com/r/lightningnetwork/comments/cjtbjt/question_regarding_commit_fee/) | [commit fee Q2](https://bitcoin.stackexchange.com/questions/89232/why-is-my-spendable-msat-much-lower-than-msatoshi-to-us/89235#89235) | [Lightning fees](https://lightningwiki.net/index.php/Fees)